NaroZeol/PowerHexInspector/README_EN.md

 ![Example](./Images/examples/ep1.png)

+Clicking or pressing `Enter` will copy the conversion result to the clipboard.

 ## Installation
 Download the latest release, extract it, and place the `PowerHexInspector` folder into the `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins` directory.
 Then, restart PowerToys.